 Tianna Grant obtained a BS in Biology with Honors from St. Francis College in May 2017.
 She is currently with the LaSalle Lab studying the role of gut microbiota in brain development using mouse models of Rett Syndrome.
 Tianna also has previous experience in cancer and biological defense research.
 With PREP@UCD she plans to integrate technology and science using animated models of her research, and will use these methods to communicate science throughout her career.

-current position: Integrative Genetics and Genomics PhD program, UC Davis, with support from the IMSD training program.
+current position: doctoral candidate in the Integrative Genetics and Genomics PhD program, UC Davis, with support from the IMSD training program and an NIH Diversity Supplement.
 Ivan is in the Burgess lab, where he did his PREP research.

 Ivan Olaya graduated with a BS in Genetics and Genomics from UC Davis on June 2017.
 He currently works in the Burgess lab, which studies homologous chromosome pairing and segregation during meiosis using yeast and zebrafish.
 Ivan is investigating whether homologous chromosomes in zebrafish can still pair without formation of the synaptonemal complex.